Drinking water wells

 The installation of a barrier-free drinking fountain is currently planned as a pilot project at Fliederplatz in Karlsruhe Mühlburg - implementation will take place shortly.

-• In general, the drinking and ornamental fountains are in operation from April to October.
-In the winter months, all fountains are switched off for safety and frost protection reasons.
+• In general, the drinking fountains and ornamental fountains in Karlsruhe are in operation from April to October.
+During the winter months, all fountains are turned off for safety and frost protection reasons.

 • Around half of the public drinking and ornamental fountains are operated by the Horticultural Office of the City of Karlsruhe.
 It is responsible for the maintenance, cleaning, upkeep and monitoring of water quality and ongoing operation.